MicrosoftDocs/ai-builder/ai-builder-docs/train-text-classification-model.md

 ## Train

-You're now ready to run your training.
-Review your configuration, and then select **Train** to begin training your category classification model.
+You're now ready to run your training:

+- To begin training your category classification model, review your configuration, and then select **Train**.
 When it's ready, you'll be notified.

-To retrain and existing version of the model, choose **Retrain now** from the ellipsis in the model summary performance.
+- To retrain an existing version of the model, select **Retrain now** from the ellipsis in the model summary performance.

-You can also train a new version of your model.
-Select **Edit Model** to create a new draft of your model that you can configure and train.
+- To train a new version of the model, select **Edit Model**.
+This will create a new draft of your model that you can configure and train.

 ## Troubleshooting tips

 If you have difficulty training your model, try these suggestions: